pilegard/psychmethods/docs/02-getting-started.md

 :::fyi
 ##### The Gold Standard of Evidence {-}
 The gold standard of evidence is a randomized controlled trial (RCT).
 RCTs enable us to infer causality because they control for sample selection bias and confounding factors through randomization.
-Generally for an RCT, there is a target population which a random sample is taken from.
-In the simplest form, RCTs have two groups, the control group where no treatment is applied and the treatment group where we manipulate a variable.
-Random assignment to these two groups is key to ensure that a third variable only in one group is affecting the results.
+Generally for an RCT, there is a target population from which a random sample is taken.
+In the simplest form, RCTs have two groups: the control group where no treatment is applied and the treatment group where we manipulate a variable.
+Random assignment to these two groups is key to ensure that a third variable present only in one group is not affecting the results.
 We then compare the outcomes of the two groups and see if the treatment had any effect relative to the control group.
 :::

 ### Correlations Between Quantitative Variables {-}